JoshuaRemington/Connections/README.md

 # Connections
-A replica of NYT Connections allowing you to play different combinations of games.
-Allows for continous gameplay.
+A replica of NYT Connections allowing you to play an undless amount of games.